labd/ecs-deplojo/README.rst

-When the container is started the secrets are available as environment variables and hidden in the AWS ECS console.
+When the container is started the secrets are available as environment variables and hidden in the AWS ECS console, this is not recommended in production.

 AWS Default VPC